Daruchini Dwip

 The film was appreciated by film critics and won the National Film Award of Bangladesh Best Film of the Year 2007 and was nominated in seven categories also won all of them.
 It also won Best Foreign Language Film at the 2010 Bali International Film Festival Awards in Indonesia.

 Plot

-A team of young boys and girls plan to have a big trip across Bangladesh.The main protagonist of the fim is Shuvro.
+A team of young men and women in their 20s plan to go on a big trip across Bangladesh.
+The main protagonist of the film is Shuvro.
 They all hail from the mega city of Dhaka.
 In Bangladesh, being a conservative country, it is not common to the sight of a group consisting of both young, single men and women traveling together.
-Yet in this story, the girls are seen to try to make it against the stream.
+Yet in this story, the women are seen to try to make it against the stream.
 Each had a different destination in mind: like Sundarban, Cox's Bazar, St. Martin's Island and many more places.
 Finally they decide to go to Daruchini Dwip.
 Shuvro (Riaz) has a big problem for his weak eyesight because he may be put out from the program.
 But finally the full team goes on a train with Shuvro.